CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 As of today, Commander's AI does **not process or analyze any personal data or event payloads** collected via the Tag Management System (TMS) or the Customer Data Platform (CDP).

+Depending on the feature, Commanders AI may process configuration-level metadata, user-provided prompts, structural fields, or sample data explicitly provided by the user for configuration purposes.

-Its usage is strictly limited to **configuration assistance and user interface enhancements**, such as:
+Its usage is limited to assistance scenarios such as:

 * Generating summaries of tag management changes.
 * Assisting in writing regex, expressions, or formulas based on metadata or structural fields.
-* Suggesting field names or descriptions based on metadata (not user-level data).
+* Suggesting field names or descriptions based on metadata.
 * Classifying tags or destinations based on structural criteria.

-No user event data or identifiers are currently exposed to AI models.
+* Analyzing user-provided sample files to detect file structure, separators, and suggest mappings for file import configurations.

+For the AI-assisted file import configuration feature, Commanders AI may analyze the sample file provided by the user in order to detect its structure and suggest a mapping between CSV columns and `purchase` event properties.

+Commanders AI does not autonomously activate imports, create production configurations, or make irreversible decisions.
+All AI-generated configuration suggestions must be reviewed and validated by the user before use.

+Users are responsible for ensuring that any sample file submitted for configuration assistance contains only the data necessary for setup purposes.
+Where possible, sample files should be anonymized, minimized, or limited to representative structural data.

 **Applicability of German Works Council (Betriebsrat)**\
-Since Commanders AI does not analyse user behaviour, profile individuals, or process any data that could be used to monitor employees, it does not fall under the category of technical monitoring systems defined in §87(1)6 BetrVG.\
+Commanders AI is designed to provide configuration assistance and does not aim to monitor employees, evaluate employee performance, or profile individual users.
+It does not make autonomous decisions about users or employees.\
-If the scope of Commanders AI were to expand in the future to process event-level or behavioural data, this would be documented and communicated accordingly.
+If the scope of Commanders AI were to expand in the future to process behavioural data or data that could be used for employee monitoring, this would be documented and communicated accordingly.

 #### 3.5.
 EU AI Act Compliance